sansonpoon/Regression_step_by_step/README.md

 - Please design and develop a regression model that explains column C, as a function of column A and B.

 **Important note**:
-Please do not use any machine learning libraries or packages to solve this section.
+Please do not use any machine learning libraries or packages to solve this task.